MW 10x6 / N38 - neodymium magnet

 Although magnets have demonstrated their effectiveness up to 80°C or 175°F, the temperature can vary depending on the type, shape, and intended use of the specific magnet.

-Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.
+Do not bring neodymium magnets close to GPS and smartphones.